tjanez/celery-demo-app/README.md

     python test/priority_test.py
     ```

-- Monitor the execution by browsing to `http://<host name>:5555/` and watching
+    You can monitor the execution by browsing to `http://<hostname>:5555/`.
-  the worker terminal's output.
+    Alternatively, you can also watch the workers' terminal output.

-- When you are finished testing, press `Ctrl+C` in the terminal running
+    When you are finished testing, press `Ctrl+C` to terminate the program.
-  `test/priority_test.py`.

 License